DeepLearnI/atlas-ce-docs/docs/api_docs/sources/quickstart-guide.md

 ### Start-up

-After completing the installation step, you can do the following to start Atlas CE:
+After completing the installation steps, you can do the following to start Atlas CE:

  1. Validate that you are in the same Python environment that you ran the installation script in

  2. Run `atlas-server start`.
 You can also start Atlas Server with GPU support by running `atlas-server start -g`_